Clinics & Services

-For advice on Family Planning please make an appointment with your doctor - they will discuss the best options for you.
-The Doctors are available to discuss any concerns you may have and are able to put you in touch with more specialised help if this is needed.
+For advice on Family Planning, please make an appointment with your doctor.
+They will discuss the best options for you.
+The Doctors are available to discuss any concerns you may have and are able to put you in touch with more specialised help if this is required.

 Breast Checks / Mammograms

-The practice runs chronic disease management programmes, these are run by the Practice Nurse and/or the clinical pharmacist.
-Patients are usually called in alaphbetically throughout the year, however if you have concerns or would like to speak to a Nurse/clinical pharmacist please contact the surgery.
+The practice runs chronic disease management programmes.
+These are run by the Practice Nurse and / or the clinical pharmacist.
+Patients are usually called in alphbetically throughout the year.
+However, if you have concerns or would like to speak to a Nurse / clinical pharmacist please contact the surgery.